SharedSmally/doc/app/java/jetty/http2.md

 Need to have the appropriate ones of those on the classpath.

+Netty is preferred for several reasons for making Http/2 connections.
+Few advantages I have seen using it are :

+- No need for the ALPN jar to be added to the boot classpath.
+Adding maven dependency "netty-tcnative-boringssl-static" does the job
+- It inherently support a asynchronous model of using the API, simpler to handle data pushed by the server in case of HTTP/2

 ### Start jetty Http/2 server
 ```
 $ java -jar $JETTY_HOME/start.jar --add-to-startd=http2,http2c